hendisantika/spring-boot-opensearch/README.md

-# Spring Data OpenSearch Example with Spring Boot 3 and OpenSearch 1.1
+# Spring Data OpenSearch Example with Spring Boot 3 and OpenSearch 2.15

 ### Introduction

 This example demonstrates how to use Spring Data OpenSearch to do simple CRUD operations.

+**Technology Stack:**

+- Spring Boot 3.5.6
+- Java 21
+- OpenSearch 2.15.0
+- Spring Data OpenSearch 2.0.2
+- Lombok 1.18.40
+- Testcontainers 1.21.3

-This example inspired be
+This example was inspired by
 the [Spring-Data-ElasticSearch-Example](https://github.com/kasramp/Spring-Data-ElasticSearch-Example/tree/master)

 You can find the tutorial about this example at this